Tayyaba Hasan: Research

+Since 2001 she has led a National Cancer Institute funded Program Project advancing the mechanistic principles and clinical testing of photodynamic therapy, photoimmunotherapy and photodynamic priming for cancer treatment.

 Her leadership has included many senior roles, such as terms as the President of the American Society for Photobiology (ASP), Co-Chair and President of the International Photodynamic Association (IPA), Member of the Advisory Board for the Planning Committee of the European Society for Photobiology (ESP) and many Study Sections and grant review panels both for the US NIH as well as international funding panels.
 She contributed to the 2014 book Photodynamic Therapy: From Theory to Application.
 She also serves on the advisory board of Polythea.